Narven/rustwannabe/src/005-variables.md

 }
 ```

 ***Rust is a strongly typed language***.
-What does this means?
-It means that at compile time rust knows exaclty the type of variable you declared.
+What does this mean?
+It means that at compile time rust knows exactly the type of variable you declared.
 The type of variable is _optional_, meaning that rust can infer the type of the variable in most cases based on what is being assigned to the variable.
-In the example above we did not specified that the variable `name` is of type `&str` (more on that later), and also with `age` we did not need to specify the type `i32`, rust just used the defaults for those specific types.
+In the example above, we did not specify that the variable `name` is of type `&str` (more on that later), and also, with `age`, we did not need to specify the type `i32`, rust just used the defaults for those specific types.

 There is sometimes the need to specify the types.
 For example: